 Aromatherapy - Essential Oil Extraction Processes - Solvent Extraction

-There are times when solvent extraction makes sense.
+There are times when solvent extraction of essential oils makes more sense than other methods.
 This process, however, involves a lot of chemistry and is somewhat confusing to understand.

-Some plant material cannot tolerate the heated forms of extraction such as steam distillation.
-The high of these processes damages these plants and once damaged, their essential oils too are damaged and are no longer able to be extracted.
+While purists prefer extraction methods such as distillation, which gives the purest essential oils, sometimes heat is used to extract these oils.
+Some plant material, however, cannot tolerate the heated forms of extraction such as steam distillation.
+The high heats used in these processes usually damages these plants, and, once damaged, their essential oils too are also damaged by the heat, and are no longer available for extraction.

-In these instances, as well as a few others, solvents such as ether, ethanol, methanol, hexane, alcohol and petroleum are used instead.
+In these situations, as well as a few other special cases, solvents such as ether, ethanol, methanol, hexane, alcohol and petroleum are used instead of heat.

-The problem with using solvents to extract essential oils is that most of the time, residual solvents or impurities remain in the end product.
-Because they're impure, aromatherapy purists generally refuse to use them.
+However, even for the non-purist, the problem with using solvents to extract essential oils is that, most of the time at least, residual solvents or other impurities remain in the end product.
+Because they're impure, most aromatherapy practitioners generally refuse to use them.

-As mentioned above, there are times when solvent extraction makes sense.
-This process, however, involves a lot of chemistry and is somewhat confusing to understand but in general it is as follows.
+As I have mentioned elsewhere, there are going to be times when solvent extraction does make sense.
+The process, however, requires a knowledge of the appropriate applications of the proper chemicals, and is somewhat confusing for the layman to understand, but, in general it is as follows.

-The solvent mixture is then filtered and distilled using low pressure.
-After distillation and further processing, either a resin or a concentrated concrete remain.
-Additional processing using alcohol helps extract the essential oils.
+After this distillation and some further processing, either a resin or a concentrated concrete will remain.
+More processing, using alcohol, helps extract the essential oils.

-This is a very fast and cost-effective method of essential oil extraction, but there is a downside to it.
-With solvent extraction, residual solvents remain and their presence can cause problems if used by individuals with allergies or sensitive skin.
-That's another reason why essential oils extracted using solvents are commonly used in the manufacturing of perfumes and fragrances, not in aromatherapy or skin care products.
+While the description of the process seems lengthy, the actual process itself is a fast, cost-effective method of essential oil extraction, but there is a downside to it.
+As you might expect, with solvent extraction, residual solvents may remain in the extracted essential oils and their presence can cause problems if used by individuals with allergies or who have sensitive skin.
+That's the main reason why these essential oils which were extracted using solvents are commonly only used in the manufacturing of perfumes and fragrances, not in massage, aromatherapy where there is contact with the skin, or skin care products.

 Super Critical Carbon Dioxide (CO2) Extraction

-Although this technology produces one of the purest forms of essential oil, it is still not yet widely used.
-The equipment needed for this extraction process is very expensive, which tends to keep production costs high.
-As production costs are high, so too are the costs of the finished product, the essential oils that are produced via carbon dioxide extraction.
+Although CO2 extraction produces one of the purest forms of essential oil, it is still not widely used.
+As the equipment needed for this extraction process is very expensive, this tends to keep production costs high.
+If production costs are high, then the cost of the finished product, the essential oils that are produced via carbon dioxide extraction will also be higher than with other, simpler extraction methods.

 Maceration